StakerDAO/staker-dao/README.md

 Hash: tz1PPPYChg5xXHpGzygnNkmzPd1hyVRMxvJf
 ```

-Alternatively you can take on of keys mentioned on
+Alternatively you can take one of keys mentioned on
 [Notion page](https://www.notion.so/serokell/Meta-Tezos-95973ecb1c3449e6859a3720af81c6fb).

 4. Originate contract: